losol/dockers/pgadmin/README.md

 1. Spin up the container by running `docker-compose up` in the pgadmin folder
 1. Access pgadmin by opening `http://localhost:5050` in your browser
 1. Log in with your username/password.
 Default user name is `admin@admin.com`, with password `goodpassword`
+1. Create yourself a new user with admin priveleges, and delete the default user.

 ## Set up ssl for localhost